netxms/netxms-doc/admin/preface.rst

    a wide range of supported platforms.
 It is licensed under the GNU General Public License version 2 as published by the Free Software Foundation.

-.. ifconfig:: release_type is not 'oss'
+.. ifconfig:: release_type != 'oss'

    |product_name| is an enterprise grade multi-platform modular network management
    and monitoring system.
 It provides comprehensive event management,